 I invite you to read the story of what inspired me to start Sprouting Foodies.

 Growing up, my family gathered around the table to enjoy flavorful Mediterranean dishes.
 My childhood was filled with vibrant food memories…

-Not surprisingly, I decided to pursue a career in food, earning Bachelor Degrees in Physiology as well as Dietetics and Human Nutrition from McGill University.
+Not surprisingly, I pursued a career in health and nutrition, earning Bachelor degrees in Physiology as well as Dietetics and Human Nutrition from McGill University.

 After graduating, I worked as a dietitian in wellness clinics and fitness clubs, helping people of all ages achieve healthier lifestyles.

-I loved seeing the concrete positive impact that my work was making.
+I loved seeing the positive impact that my work was making.

 Picky eaters, weight worries, children who had trouble sitting still…

-I created Sprouting Foodies to empower mamas to cultivate positive, purposeful food experiences for their little ones.
-My goal is to support you in raising a child who explores a variety of foods, listens to their body, and shares memories and traditions with others at the table.
+I created Sprouting Foodies to empower mamas, like you, to cultivate positive food experiences for their little ones.
+My goal is to support you in raising a child who explores a variety of foods, listens to their body, and shares memories with others at the table.